BilkentCompGen/valor/README.md

 Brunato, Mauro, Holger H. Hoos, and Roberto Battiti.
 "On effectively finding maximal quasi-cliques in graphs."
 Learning and Intelligent Optimization.
 Springer Berlin Heidelberg, 2008.
 41-55.

-parameter: LAMBDA
+parameter: QCLIQUE_LAMBDA

-parameter: GAMMA
+parameter: QCLIQUE_GAMMA

 -- Set variables for the inferring clones.

-parameter: WINDOW (minimum window size to search for, increasing this parameter will result in faster execution)
+parameter: WINDOW_SIZE(minimum window size to search for, increasing this parameter will result in faster execution)

-parameter: COVERAGE (minimum coverage of a window by segments (normal mapped read pairs))
+parameter: MIN_COVERAGE (minimum coverage of a window by segments (normal mapped read pairs))

 parameter: EXTENSION (extension for each window, after finding the windows, the algorithm will try to extend the window to any read available in EXTENSION distance of both sides)